OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket-part-3-does-country-matter/index.md

 For bowlers Sri Lanka, New Zealand, England & Pakistan have a later born bias whereas West Indies, India, Bangladesh & Australia have an early bias.
 South Africa is neutral.

-This is based on the percentage of players in the Top 50 Test batters and bowlers by total runs.
+This is based on the percentage of players in the Top 50 Test batters and bowlers by total runs and wickets respectively.

 ![](top-50-test-batters-for-9-countries-by-player-.-h1-q1-q2-h2-q3-q4-.png)